Town House show home now open

-We’ve just launched our first homes for sale at Port Loop in Birmingham.
-If you want to find out more about Port Loop, the masterplan, and our plans for homes, work places and a whole brand new neighbourhood on the edges of the City Centre then please register your interest.
+If you want to find out more about Port Loop, the masterplan, and our plans for homes, work places and a whole brand new community just 15 minutes walk from the City Centre then please register your interest.

-We've even got our very own barge!
-Our floating sales suite is moored up by the Sea Life centre at Brindleyplace.
+Our Port Loop barge has now moved to its permanent mooring on site at Port Loop, just 15 minute’s walk from Birmingham city centre.
+Our show home and sales suite is now located at Town House Port Loop, 21 Rotton Park Street, Birmingham, B16 0AE.
 You can pop in to meet the team; to find out everything you need to know about the first phase of new homes at Port Loop, have a go at designing your own home with our touch screen configurator or just pick up a brochure.
+We’ll still be running regular barge trips around Port Loop too so be sure to get on board and sign up for our next tour!

 Register your interest in Port Loop